 2. Realize that you are neglecting yourself

-When we tend to want to fix others, and everything, we will put others needs and wants before our own.
-We will do everything under the sun for other people, but let our own self care slip away.
+When we tend to want to fix others, we will put others needs and wants before our own.
+If we become to obsessed with helping and controlling someone, we can end up letting our own self care slip away.
 You must realize that neglecting yourself is not helping you or anyone else.
 If you dont take care of you, who will?
+How will you take care of anyone else if you aren’t all the way together?

 Going into a relationship, friendship, job, and etc with the mentality of fixing something, is truly setting yourself up for failure, and a lot of mixed messages.
-We should never make it a intention to going into something thinking you need to fix them.
+We should never make it an intention going into something thinking you need to fix them.
+We end becoming allured to who we think a person can be, instead of who they actually are.
 This perception will keep us away from actually being of any use, because of taking time to understand, we automatically think we know.
 Your job is not to judge with the intention of fixing someone, but to love and understand even if there is things you do not agree with.

 4. Realize the world doesn’t revolve around you

-Coming to the reality of the fact that the world doesn’t revolve around you and the way that you think, say, or do things.
+Coming to the fact of reality that the world doesn’t revolve around you and the way that you think, say, or do things.
 The people and the things in this world will not always go the way you think it should go.
 So, therefore trying to get these things to conform to your thoughts will never happen, because not everyone will see and do things the way you do them.
 That is okay.
+We as fixers have to know when enough is enough, and be able to look at our own behaviors.
+Sometimes, as fixers we end up complicating situations, people, or just thing in general.
+Just breathe and know that your world right now has to also go around but not around you lol.

 5. Realize that sometimes the best thing you can do for a person is let them be